-A major international conference on the topic of Extended Working Life policy will take place at NUI Galway on the 22-23 November.
+A major international conference on the topic of Extended Working Life policy took place at NUI Galway on the 22-23 November.
 The conference entitled ‘Gender and health impacts of policies extending working life’ is based on the work of COST Action IS1409, an international network involving over 100 researchers from 34 countries.

 The network which has run since April 2015 is funded by COST – European Cooperation in Science and Technology.
 COST provides networking opportunities for researchers and innovators in order to strengthen Europe’s capacity to address scientific, technological and societal challenges.
 The network and conference will be hosted by the Irish Centre for Social Gerontology in NUI Galway.

 Dr Áine Ní Léime from the Irish Centre for Social Gerontology at NUI Galway and Chair of COST Action, said: “This conference showcases the work of the COST Action network over four years and offers an opportunity to open up a debate on the complex issue of extended working life in Ireland.
 While working past traditional state pension age may be beneficial for many people in rewarding sedentary jobs, it may be more problematic for those in physically demanding work or those in precarious employment.”